Follow Everything: A Leader-Following and Obstacle Avoidance Framework with Goal-Aware Adaptation: Simulation

 \section{Simulation}

 The simulation evaluates our Follow Everything in a Gazebo with a legged robot follower ($V^{max} = 1.5,\mathrm{m/s}$), using a Realsense D435i for segmentation and a Mid360 for point clouds.
 Four scenarios are tested: a mobile robot as the leader in a playground, a UAV as the leader in a forest, a pedestrian as the leader in a factory, and a stop sign as the leader in a dynamic scenario.
 In each test scenario, $10$ leader trajectories are recorded using ROS bag and replayed to ensure a fair comparison.
 Each trajectory is tested four times to minimize the effects of environmental noise, resulting in $40$ tests per scenario and $160$ tests in total.
 Four metrics~\cite{zhang2021efficient} are considered: (1) the \textit{follow success rate} (the percentage of runs where the robot maintains a safe distance and keeps the leader in view after the leader reaches its target), (2) the \textit{average leader loss time ratio} (the ratio of time the leader is out of view), (3) the \textit{collision rate} (the ratio of collisions over 160 tests), and (4) the \textit{average distance} (the average robot–leader distance, where larger values risk visual loss).
-Our method, Follow Everything, is compared against four baselines: (1) Alaa~\cite{2024_follow_anything}, which segments the leader using SAM2 and plans trajectories with a PID controller; (2) SA-MPC\cite{MPC}, which detects the leader using YOLO11 and utilizes an enhanced MPC-based planner; (3) FE-N-DFB, an ablation of our framework that does not incorporate the distance frame buffer; and (4) FE-N-GP, another ablation of our framework that replaces the graph-based planner with the MPC controller of SA-MPC.
+Our method, Follow Everything, is compared against three baselines: (1) Alaa~\cite{2024_follow_anything}, which segments the leader using SAM2 and plans trajectories with a PID controller; (2) FE-N-DFB, an ablation of our framework that does not incorporate the distance frame buffer; and (3) FE-N-GP, another ablation of our framework that replaces the graph-based planner with the MPC controller.
 Further details regarding setups and parameters are available at the \href{https://follow-everything.github.io}{website}.

 \textbf{Mobile robot leader in playground}.
 In this scenario, the leader is a mobile robot whose color closely resembles that of the ground, as shown in Fig.~\ref{pic_sim1}(a).
 A building is placed at the center of the scenario, where narrow gaps are just wide enough for both the leader and the follower to pass through.